 Stephanie Crawford, RN

-My nursing career began in 2016 on a busy trauma and surgical oncology unit, where I received my first introduction to end-of-life in our healthcare system.
+My nursing career began in 2016 on a busy Bay Area hospital unit, where I received my first introduction to end-of-life in our healthcare system.
 I cared for older adult patients who returned to the hospital time and time again to have aggressive surgeries for cancer recurrence, often leaving them more physically unwell than they were prior to surgery.
 I often wondered if any of their doctors had talked to them about the option to prioritize comfort and quality of life instead of another invasive intervention.

 During my time working in the hospital, I witnessed deaths that were chaotic, unprepared for, and traumatizing for the patient, their loved ones, and the medical staff.
 Intuitively, I knew that death had the opportunity to unfold differently.
 It was becoming increasingly difficult for me - mentally, emotionally, and spiritually - to serve as a nurse in an environment that overlooked the potential for people to live out their final chapter in a more peaceful and intentional way.